 Spicy Korean pork bulgogi marinated in a gochujang based sauce with lots of fresh garlic and ginger!
-A perfect dish for spicy food lovers!
+Great as an easy stir-fry dinner or for outdoor grilling.

-Although any cut of pork can be used for this dish, pork shoulder or loin with some fat works best.
+Although any cut of pork can be used for this dish, pork shoulder or butt with some fat works best.
 I sometimes add sliced pork belly to intensify the pork flavor.
-You can normally find pre-sliced pork at Korean markets.
+You can find pre-sliced pork bulgogi meat at Korean markets.
 If cutting the meat at home, partially freeze it for about an hour before slicing.

 More pork recipes